The top 12 questions by patients to their eye doctors on cataracts.

 - Utilizing magnifying lenses for improved near vision

-If you are experiencing vision difficulties as a result of a cataract, schedule an appointment with your eye doctor to see how you can improve your vision, enhance your daily performance, and regain your independence.
+If you are experiencing vision difficulties as a result of a cataract, schedule an appointment with an eye doctor to see how you can improve your vision, enhance your daily performance, and regain your independence.

 Cataract Surgery: What to Expect »